Home > Procedures and Workflows > DK special sales – technical workflow

 Pantone or foil reference should be emailed to the Production Editor and the Production Controller.

-1. The Editor/Designer dupes the UK spreads for americanisation.
+1. The Editor/Designer dupes the UK spreads for americanization.
 (Any artwork/map needing to be americanized should be renamed with the prefix US_ and its UK layer changed to US.
 If no change needs to be made to the artwork/map, the US InDesign file should share the same link as the UK one).

 Endpapers